 Past Research

 MOCA has been providing ovarian cancer research funding since 2001.
-We have awarded more than $10 million in research funding.
+We have awarded more than $12 million to ovarian cancer research projects.

 Below please find details on our past 5 years of research funding.
 If you are interested in learning more about past MOCA research funding, please call the MOCA office at 612-822-0500.